Finite-index accessibility of groups: Preliminaries

 \begin{definition}[Reduced trees] A $G$--tree is \emph{reduced} if it admits no elementary collapse moves.
 Any cocompact $G$--tree can be made reduced by a sequence of such moves.
 Note that reduced trees are minimal; one easily verifies that any edge outside of a $G$--invariant subtree admits an elementary collapse.

 Warning: our definition of ``reduced'' is not the same as the one used in \cite{bestvinafeighn}.
-However, every reduced tree is also reduced in the sense of \cite{bestvinafeighn}.
-Theorem \ref{mainthm} will hold both for reduced trees and for ``BF-reduced'' trees; see Remark \ref{reducedrmk}. \end{definition}
+A $G$--tree is \emph{BF-reduced} (i.e. reduced in the sense of Bestvina-Feighn) if it is minimal and, whenever $G_e = G_{\partial_0(e)}$, either $e$ maps to a loop in the quotient graph or the image of $\partial_0(e)$ in the quotient graph has valence at least 3.
+Note that every reduced $G$--tree is BF-reduced.